shytikov/nollatta/README.md

 ## Name

 `Nollåtta` means `08` (zero-eight) in Swedish.
-This is rather not nice nickname for people from Stockholm, based on telephone code of the region.
-Nollåttas are very fancy and practical in the same time, and combine these qualities in somewhat ridiculous manner.
+This is rather ironic nickname for people from Stockholm, based on telephone code of the region.
+"Nollåttas" are very fancy and practical in the same time, also they combine these traits in somewhat ridiculous manner.
 Like this color theme 🤡

 ## Preview